GeorgeLychock/ssu-fullstackdev-user-centric-bs/README.md

     -   Contact Us Page Wireframe - [View](https://github.com/)

+## Requirements
+-   ### Business Reqs
+    -   #### UX
+        -   Smartphone first design; to replicate a native app as closely as possible
+        -   Re-work Smartphone UX into a desktop experience
+        -   wireframes for both scenarios need to be approved prior to prod dev (dev can spend up to 5% of BP budget prior to approval)

-## Features and Initial Release Strategy
+## Approved Features and Initial Release Strategy

 Release 1
 -   Responsive on all device sizes